 My Review of the Parissa Body Sugar Kit

 When it comes to hair removal, especially for the face, body sugar is my number one choice.
-I found the results from sugaring are much better than when I tried waxing which is messy and tiresome, depilatory creams which are smelly and never seem to get all the hair or shaving which irritates my skin and grows back far too quickly.
+I found the results from sugaring are much better than when I tried waxing which is messy and tiresome, depilatory creams that are smelly and never seem to get all the hair or shaving which irritates my skin and grows back far too quickly.

-Body sugar is made with all natural ingredients originating from ancient Egyptian recipes.
+Body sugar is made with all-natural ingredients originating from ancient Egyptian recipes.
 Quick and easy to use, body sugar removes the hair at the root so that it grows back at a slower rate and thinner than it previously was.

 Although I initially started sugaring with Alexandria Body Sugar, I switched to Parissa a few years ago and am very happy.
 I love this product and decided to write the following review of Parissa Body Sugar.

 Pro: The Sugar

 The sugar is easy to heat and use.
 Only 5–9 seconds in the microwave is all that’s required to get it to the perfect temperature.

 It is water-soluble which makes clean up quick and simple.
 The applicator sticks, strips, and my face can all be cleaned with warm water.
 In fact, if I accidentally goop some on my clothing, I can rest assured that it will come out in the wash without damaging or staining.